MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

     `experience level`](#71-average-salary-x-job_category-x-experience-level)
   - [7.2 Exploring the Entry-level Data Analysis profession](#72-exploring-the-entry-level-data-analysis-profession)
-  - [7.3 Where do entry-level Data Analysis job category has the best salaries?](#73-where-do-entry-level-data-analysis-job-category-has-the-best-salaries)
+  - [7.3 Where does the Entry-level Data Analysis job category have the best salaries?](#73-where-does-the-entry-level-data-analysis-job-category-have-the-best-salaries)
-  - [7.4 How does the size of the company influence the Entry-level Data Analysis salary?](#74-how-does-the-size-of-the-company-influence-the-entry-level-data-analysis-salary)
+  - [7.4 How does the company size influence the Entry-level Data Analysis salary?](#74-how-does-the-company-size-influence-the-entry-level-data-analysis-salary)
   - [7.5 How does the work setting influence the Entry-level Data Analyst’s salary?](#75-how-does-the-work-setting-influence-the-entry-level-data-analysts-salary)
-  - [7.6 Scenario: Data Analysts in the United States](#76-scenario-data-analysts-in-the-united-states)
+  - [7.6 Scenario: Data Analysts profession in the United States](#76-scenario-data-analysts-profession-in-the-united-states)
-- [8 Key Insights and
-  Recommendations](#8-key-insights-and-recommendations)

 # 1 Introduction

-This document present the case study conducted for the Google Data Analytics Capstone.
+This document presents the case study conducted for the Google Data Analytics Capstone.
 The case study follows the steps of the data analysis process: **ask, prepare, process, analyze, share,** and **act**.